National Library of Australia: Reading rooms

 The large National Library building is home to various reading rooms and collections.
 Usage of the reading rooms include speaking to expert staff, browsing the library's reference collection and electronic journals, ebooks, indexes, and databases.
 The reading rooms also provide free internet and computer use, scanning, photocopying and printing, and the request and access of collection items.
 On the ground floor is the Main Reading Room — this is where the bulk of the Library's Internet access terminals are located, and where wireless internet access is available.
-Services are also delivered on-site from the Newspaper & Family History zone on the ground floor, the Special Collections Reading Room and the Petherick Reading Room on the 1st floor, and Asian Collections on level 3.
+Services are also delivered on-site from the Newspaper & Family History zone on the ground floor, the Special Collections Reading Room and the Petherick Reading Room on the first floor.

 Collections

-Australian & General Collection
+Australian and general collection

-The library collects material produced by Australians, for Australians or about the Australian experience in all formats—not just printed works—books, serials, newspapers, maps, posters, music and printed ephemera—but also online publications and unpublished material such as manuscripts, pictures and oral histories.
-Hazel de Berg began recording Australian writers, artists, musicians and others in the Arts community in 1957.
-She conducted nearly 1300 interviews.
-Together with the library, she was a pioneer in the field in Australia, working together for twenty-seven years.
+The library collects material produced by Australians, for Australians or about the Australian experience in all formats—not just printed works—books, serials, newspapers, maps, posters, music and printed ephemera—but also online publications and unpublished material such as manuscripts, pictures, and oral histories.

-A core Australiana collection is that of John A. Ferguson.
 The library's Australiana collections are the nation's most important resource of materials recording Australia's cultural heritage.
 The library has particular collection strengths in the performing arts, including dance.

 The library contains a considerable collection of general overseas and rare book materials, as well as world-class Asian and Pacific collections which augment the Australiana collections.
 The print collections are further supported by extensive microform holdings.
 The library also maintains the National Reserve Braille Collection.

 As a national library, the NLA is required by legal deposit provisions enshrined in the Copyright Act 1968 to collect a copy of every Australian publication in the country, which publishers must submit upon publication of the material.

+Hazel de Berg began recording Australian writers, artists, musicians and others in the arts community in 1957, conducting nearly 1300 interviews.
+Together with the library over 27 years, she was a pioneer in the field in Australia.

+A core Australiana collection is that of John A. Ferguson.

 At the end of the Australian financial year of 2018–19, the National Library collection comprised 7,717,579 items, and an additional 17,950 m of manuscript material.
 The library's collections of Australiana have developed into the nation's single most important resource of materials recording the Australian cultural heritage.
 Australian writers, editors and illustrators are actively sought and well represented, whether published in Australia or overseas.

 The library's collection includes all formats of material, from books, journals, websites and manuscripts to pictures, photographs, maps, music, oral history recordings, manuscript papers and ephemera.
-With the assistance and support of library staff from London, New York City, and Jakarta, building various collections have been possible.

 Approximately 94.1% of the library's collection had been catalogued by July 2019, a total of 5,453,888 items and these are discoverable through the online catalogue.